 DPC was first invented in 1875

-Difference between DPC and DPM
+What is difference between DPC and DPM?

 DPC is Layer based treatment and DPM is a membrane used for waterproofing.